 I have also supported people considering suicide.
 The website of the mental health charity, MIND, shows research from 2014 which shows that more than 1 in 5 people has experienced suicidal thoughts, and 1 in 15 have attempted suicide.
 These figures are likely to be even higher now.
 Suicide has a catastrophic impact on families and communities, and preventing it is a high priority for local authorities, including Cornwall and the Isles of Scilly.
 This will become far more difficult when the law has, for the first time, indicated that there are circumstances in which suicide, including with assistance from others, is legal.

-Finally, and of deepest concern, Western society is based on a core commitment to the sanctity of all human life.
-This commitment is made to every human being, and when it was threatened in the 1930’s and 40’s by theories that declared some people to be of more value than others, we went to war.
-This bill might look like a proportionate and kind response to pain and suffering, but introducing it will remove a core thread of our understanding of what it is to be a society that is committed to the sanctity of every human being.
+Finally, Western society is based on a core commitment to the sanctity of all human life.
+This commitment is made to every human being, and we have evidence from history of what happens when some people are held to be of more value than others.
+This bill might look like a proportionate and kind response to pain and suffering, but introducing it will unpick a core thread of our understanding of what it is to be a society that is committed to the universal sanctity of every human being.

 There are other reasons for my concern, including the way assisted suicide undermines medical practitioners commitment to saving life, the opposition of a significant majority of people with disabilities and the clear evidence that properly funded palliative care offers people at the end of their life both compassionate care and a dignified death.